boxed/kodare.net/_posts/2020-10-23-100_percent_coverage_docs.markdown

 ## Imports and other setup

 The first thing I had to do was to have a way to insert imports at the top of the generated test files.
-Luckily for me rST treats unknown blocks as comments (although I have been very frustrated by this in other situations!), so I could just make up my own block type.
+Luckily for me reST treats unknown blocks as comments (although I have been very frustrated by this in other situations!), so I could just make up my own block type.
 This would look like this:

 ```rst
 .. imports